Businesses do their part to protect Tacoma's drinking water.

 How often will the Health Department inspect my business?

 We inspect permitted facilities every other year.
-If you have compliance issues or large quantities of hazardous substances, inspections may be more frequent.
+If you don't comply or have large quantities of hazardous substances, we may inspect your business more often.

 What are the regulations?

-An ordinance and guidelines govern the way businesses must manage their hazardous materials.
+The rules and guidelines we follow to regulate how businesses manage their hazardous materials.

 - Tacoma Municipal Code 13.09: South Tacoma Groundwater Protection District